wanjee/ShuweeAdminBundle/doc/form_type_extensions.md

     'summary',
     'textarea',
     array(
-        'Help' => 'Keep is short and easy to understand.
+        'help' => 'Keep is short and easy to understand.
 It is a catchy introduction to your main content.', )
 )
 ```